Sunday, January 27, 2013

 In addition, any revelation we receive in our own capacities must be in harmony with truth received through the prophet.
 The First Presidency has said, “When … inspiration conveys something out of harmony with the accepted revelations of the Church or contrary to the decisions of its constituted authorities, Latter-day Saints may know that it is not of God, no matter how plausible it may appear” (Messages of the First Presidency, 4:285).

 This is the same reason why the young man in the elevator was mistaken in his revelation about my friend.
 He had no stewardship over her.

 “Sometimes you may struggle with a problem and not get an answer.
 What could be wrong?
 It may be that you are not doing anything wrong.
 It may be that you have not done the right things long enough.
 Remember, you cannot force spiritual things.

 “Put difficult questions in the back of your minds and go about your lives.
 Ponder and pray quietly and persistently about them.”
 (Boyd K. Packer, Oct.’79 Conference)

-Remember, it took three Church presidents, pondering and praying about priesthood for the blacks before the revelation was received that all worthy males could receive the Priesthood.
+Remember, it took three Church presidents pondering and praying before the revelation was given that all worthy males could receive the Priesthood.

 It may appear that Joseph Smith died prematurely, before the work of the Restoration was complete.
 But he was allowed to exercise revelation from the other side of the veil in order to give counsel to his successor, Brigham Young, many times.
 It’s ironic that it was at one of these appearances when revelation was obvious and grand that he gave counsel to Brigham Young on how to encourage the Saints in receiving the less obvious revelations: